Precoding and Scheduling for AoI Minimization in MIMO Broadcast Channels: Achievable Schemes for Theorem

 We note that $\{\Rc_{\bar{k}}\}_{k=1}^{K}$ actually corresponds to the rankings of the $K$ users during any consecutive $\frac{K}{d}$ frames when they are updated.
 Since there are always $M$ users selected in each frame, $\{\Rc_{\bar{k}}\}_{k=1}^{K}$ must contain $M$ different elements from $1$ to $M$, and each element appears exactly $\frac{K}{d}$ times.
 Applying this observation on Eqn.~(\ref{eqn:group}), we have

-\section{Achievable Schemes for Theorem 2}
+\section{Achievable Schemes for Theorem~\ref{result2_new}}

-In this section, we investigate achievable schemes for $(2,M,N,B)$ systems with $N\geq B$.
-We will first focus on the setting where $N=B$, i.e., the number of antennas at each user is equal to the size of updates, and then show that those schemes can be applied to the general case when $N\geq B$.
+In this section, we investigate achievable schemes matching the minimum summed average AoI in Theorem~\ref{result2_new}.
+For those cases, we first focus on the $(2,M,B,B)$, $(2,M,M,B)$ and $(2,2N,N,B)$ systems, respectively, and then show that the corresponding schemes can be applied to systems with general parameter setups.